shhh9/chrome-last-tab-switcher/README.md

 Chrome Last Tab Switcher.

-Just press ALT+Q to switch between the current and the last tab!
+Just press Ctrl-W to switch between the current and the last tab!

-^atlantis9^
+Enjoy!

+shhh9